apitoolkit/apitoolkit-landing/docs/dashboard/dashboard-pages/api-log-explorer/index.md

 ![Screenshot of APItoolkit's API log explorer page](/docs/dashboard/dashboard-pages/api-log-explorer/screen-3.png)

-Alternatively, you can toggle the **Use editor** button, use the text editor to write the query (as you would an SQL query), and click the **Run Query** button as seen in the image below.
+Alternatively, you can toggle the **Use editor** button, use the text editor to write the query as text and click the **Run Query** button as seen in the image below.

 ![Screenshot of APItoolkit's API log explorer page](/docs/dashboard/dashboard-pages/api-log-explorer/screen-4.png)